Absolutely convex sets of large Szlenk index: Absolutely convex sets of large Szlenk index

 which completes the induction. \end{proof}

-The final preliminary result before proving Theorem~\ref{oopsblah} is the following theorem due to Kadets \cite{Kadec1959} and Klee \cite{Klee1960}.
-A short proof due to Davis and Johnson (sketched in \cite{Davis1973}) can be found on p.13 of Lindenstrauss and Tzafriri's book \cite{Lindenstrauss1977}.
+The final preliminary result before proving \cref{oopsblah} is the following theorem due to Kadec\autocite{Kadec1958} and Klee\autocite{Klee1960}; a short proof due to Davis and Johnson (sketched in \textcite{Davis1973}) has been published by Lindenstrauss and Tzafriri\autocite[][p.13]{Lindenstrauss1977}.

 \begin{theorem} Let $(X,\Vert \cdot\Vert)$ be a Banach space and $c>1$ a real number.
 If $X^\ast$ is norm separable then $X$ admits a norm $\tripnorm \cdot\tripnorm$ such that the following properties hold: \begin{itemize} \item[(i)] For every $x^\ast\in X^\ast$ we have $\Vert x^\ast \Vert \leq \tripnorm x^\ast\tripnorm \leq c\Vert x^\ast\Vert$. \item[(ii)] If $(x_n^\ast)\subseteq X^\ast$ and $x^\ast\in X^\ast$ are such that $x_n^\ast\stackrel{w^\ast}{\rightarrow}x^\ast$ and $\tripnorm x_n^\ast\tripnorm \rightarrow\tripnorm x^\ast\tripnorm$, then $\tripnorm x_n^\ast- x^\ast\tripnorm\rightarrow0$. \end{itemize} \end{theorem}